mr-fluid/property-crud-app/README.md

 ## About Project

 <p>To solve this challenge i have used PHP Laravel as my backend and Vue JS as my frontend.
-To store data i have used MySQL database.
-The frontend dependencies which i have used ar vue, vue-router and vue-axios .
+To store data i have used MySQL database.<br>
+The frontend dependencies which i have used are vue, vue-router and vue-axios .<br>
-To install ,Open terminal and run this command: npm install npm install vue vue-router vue-axios --save
+To install ,Open terminal and run this command:<br>
+npm install<br>
+npm install vue vue-router vue-axios --save<br>
-The third party library which i have used is Intervention Image .
+The third party library which i have used is Intervention Image .<br>
-To install ,Open terminal and run this command: composer require intervention/image.
+To install ,Open terminal and run this command:<br>
+composer require intervention/image.<br>
-I have created two tables in the database to store properties.
+I have created two tables in the database to store properties.<br>
-1)properties 2)property_types .
+1)properties 2)property_types .<br>
-To setup , type the command 'php artisan migrate' in your console.
+To setup , type the command 'php artisan migrate' in your console.<br>
-To run dvelopment server
+To run development server <br>
-Open terminal and run this command: npm run watch php artisan serve</p>
+Open terminal and run this command:<br>
+npm run watch<br>
+php artisan serve<br></p>